 I ended up in Miami for Spring Break, earning my room and board working for an inner city non-profit, New City Miami.
 A one-week trip turned into several months as I decided to stay on and learn something about poverty and injustice in America.
 I lived in the Haitian community of Miami's upper east side and worked three jobs in addition to the non-profit.
 It was eye-opening, heartbreaking, and the most valuable educational experience in my life thus far.
 But I was only 19 and lacked the context and maturity required to affect real change.
 So I returned to Richmond and my internships-over-course work plan for college education.

-By my final year at VCU, I'd won the Virginia Local TV Commercial of the Year Award, became the design director at Internet Creations, and was co-teaching a senior computer graphics course with my professor.
+By my final year at VCU, I'd won the Virginia Local TV Commercial of the Year Award, produced a TV spot for Bob Dylan, became the design director at Internet Creations, and was co-teaching a senior computer graphics course with my professor.

 Within two years after graduation, I'd become the top designer and project manager at two design firms, Internet Creations and DNDS.com, as well as my own successful internet design practice, Olive Tree Studios.
 Richmond Magazine called me "the City's Young Dot-Com-er to watch."
 It was a fantastic time - I drove a sports car and went surfing on the weekends.